-

 When territory is added to a TID, does this change the base value of the existing parcels?

-No. The base value of the existing parcels does not change; however, when territory is added, the new parcels' value is added to the TID's existing base value.
+No. The base value of the existing parcels does not change; however, when territory is added, the new parcels' current value is added to the TID's existing base value.

 Example: TID 2 was created in 2021 with a base value of $150,000.
-In 2022, the municipality adds 10 parcels valued (as of January 1, 2022) at $45,000.
-The $150,000 existing base value plus the $45,000 sum of additional parcels equals $195,000.
-In 2023, the TID's new base value is $195,000.
+In 2025, the municipality adds 10 parcels valued (as of January 1, 2025) at $45,000.
+The $150,000 existing base value plus the $45,000 value of additional parcels equals $195,000.
+In 2026, the TID's new base value is $195,000.

 -